Citizen0815/consolefont-symbols/README.md

-# repository
 # gentoo-consolefont-symbols

-linux vrt font
+linux vrt font\
-based on terminus
+based on terminus\
 patched with symbols